shamshul-haque/hotel-booking/README.md

 ## Add Review of Booked Room

 - Enable users to leave reviews and ratings for rooms they have booked, enhancing the website's transparency and credibility.
 Implement a review system with options to rate various aspects of their stay, such as cleanliness, staff friendliness, and overall experience.

+## Update Booking Date

+- Allow users to update their booking dates seamlessly.
+Provide an intuitive interface for users to modify their reservation details, taking into account room availability and any applicable date change policies.

 ## Dynamic Page Title